aminmbare/MCTS-QUARTO/README.md

 ### RANDOM ROLL-OUT

 we are simply simulating through a random game starting from the given state in the input.But instead of simulated the whole game until someone wins or a draw.
-We stop after a predefined amount of moves, this is defined by the variable \texttt{depth} .
+We stop after a predefined amount of moves, this is defined by the variable `depth` .

 ### MIN-MAX ROLL-OUT